digitaltrails/vdu_controls/README.md

 * 2.1.3
   * Fix the error-dialog option "Ignore-VDU" when ddcutil cannot communicate with a VDU.
-  * Avoid abrupt u-turns in automatic brightness, don't reassess the lux level while making an adjustment.
+  * Avoid abrupt U-turns in automatic brightness, don't reassess the lux level while making an adjustment.
   * Update the EDID-parser to accept the command line output from ddcutil 2.2 (for those not using ddcutil-service).

 * 2.1.2